Last Updated On:

 Are you getting a lot of traffic on your website but not enough conversions?
 Are people leaving your website without taking any action?

-Well, if you answered yes, the problem could be with your calls-to-action (CTA), or the lack thereof.
+Well, if you answered yes, the problem could be with your calls-to-action (CTAs), or the lack thereof.

 Yes, you heard it right.
 A lack of enough or effective calls-to-action could be the main reason why your site is facing low conversion rates.